Special Hours:

 Here are just a few of our books about medical ethics:

 Behind the circulation desk we have our Course Resources collection.
 These are books and videos that instructors have asked us to reserve for certain classes.
-Books for Medical Ethics include An Introduction to Veterinary Medical Ethics: Theory and Cases, Legal and Ethical Issues for Health Professionals, Veterinary Ethics: Navigating Tough Cases, and Medical Ethics : A Very Short Introduction.
+Books for Medical Ethics include Animal Rights : A Very Short Introduction, Legal and Ethical Issues for Health Professionals, and Who Says You're Dead?
 Books on reserve must be used in the Library, except with permission from your instructor to check them out overnight.
 Ask a librarian if you're looking for one of these.

 Reference books and online resources like Access Science, Britannica Academic, Gale eBooks, and Salem Online are great for improving your background knowledge on almost any topic.
 These resources also provide images and videos, which you can use to liven up your papers and presentations.